 - An adult of any age, as long as you are at least 21 years old; there is no upper age limit to adopt from foster care

-- Single, married, partnered, straight, gay, lesbian, bisexual, or transgender
+- Single, married, partnered, straight, gay, lesbian, bisexual, transgender, or queer

 - Starting your family or have other children in your home

 - Of almost any income level, as long as there is a stable source of income that can support the family; there is no cost to adopt a child from foster care and financial and medical subsidies may be available